JoakimKv/flask_mysql_with_blogs/README.md

 ## Project Structure

-An simplified overview:
+A simplified overview:

-flask_mysql_with_blogs/
-│
+- The main folder: 'flask_mysql_with_blogs'.

-├── flaskr_carved_rock/ # Main Flask application package
+- 'flaskr_carved_rock': -> Main Flask application package (inside the main folder).
-│ ├── init.py # App factory
-│ ├── db_connection_wrapper.py
-│ ├── database_connection_data.py
-│ ├── models/ # ORM and database models
-│ └── templates/
-│
-├── migrations/ # Alembic migration scripts
+- 'migrations': -> Alembic migration scripts (inside the main folder).
-├── tests/ # Unit and integration tests
+- 'tests': -> Unit and integration tests (inside the main folder).
-│ ├── conftest.py
-│ └── test_db.py
-│
-├── requirements.txt
-├── pyproject.toml
-└── README.md

 Note that there is a folder called 'heidisql' that contains three mysql scripts that can be run in 'HeidiSQL':